-I think has a surprisingly noble and interesting history, too.
+I think they have a surprisingly noble and interesting history, too.

 Of course, the world travel where duffel bags first served their owners wasn't particularly pleasant—duffel bags were hauled ashore on D-Day and into battle in Vietnam, as you'll see below.

 Nevertheless, the canvas duffel bag is a symbol of worldwide adventure, portability and get up and go.
 It's a trusty friend, sometimes pillow and typically gets to see it all.

 This is the history of the duffel bag.
-(And even Elvis was issued one.)
+(Even Elvis was issued one.)

 Where Does the Word Duffel Come From?

 Duffel is a small town in Belgium near Antwerp, where a particular type of fabric was woven.
 Guess what it was called?
 The fabric is very rough, coarse and woolen.
-I've run my hands on the raw material, and it's not particularly pleasant to the touch but is very durable.
+I've run my hands on the raw material.
+It's not particularly pleasant to the touch but is very durable.
 And it's still used today; softened duffel is used for coats made of duffel called "duffels" as if that's not confusing enough.
 In the U.K., for example, a duffel can just as easily refer to the coat as to the duffel bag.

 History of the Duffel Bag

 Typically, the bags were closed with a rope or a string, much like a laundry bag.
 There was no zipper—the zipper was only invented in early 1900s and didn't even appear on pants until 1937; zippered duffel bags were not the norm.
 More typical: the Royal Canadian Air Force duffel pictured below is a canvas ditty bag with rope draw string.
 Not particularly secure, but easy enough to haul around.

 During the Second World War, the duffel bag emerged from these ditty bag.
-They were issued to soldiers, sailors and airmen in various armed forces, including the U.S., British and Commonwealth but even the Axis powers got in on the handy product, in various sizes and uses.
+They were issued to soldiers, sailors and airmen in various armed forces, including the U.S., British and Commonwealth.
+Even the Axis powers got in on the handy product, in various sizes and uses.
 Most of them were not the barrel-style duffel bag we see today.